Daily High to Daily Low: Is It Safe to Buy Adamis Pharmaceuticals Corporation (ADMP)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ADMP starting from Moss Ronald B., who sale 8,532 shares at the price of $0.41 back on Nov 18.
-After this action, Moss Ronald B. now owns 231,752 shares of Adamis Pharmaceuticals Corporation, valued at $3,465 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ADMP starting from Marguglio David J., who sale 35,000 shares at the price of $0.40 back on Nov 20.
+After this action, Marguglio David J. now owns 287,264 shares of Adamis Pharmaceuticals Corporation, valued at $14,000 using the latest closing price.

 Stock Fundamentals for ADMP